Global Health

 Residents in the past have visited:

-• Dominican Republic (Dr. Maguire)
+• Dominican Republic in El Naranjito (Somos Amigos Clinic, Dr. Maguire)

 • Haiti (CCHS)